heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 A sample of an HTML-log generated with the mentioned character limits (min: 100,000; max: 2,500,000) can be reviewed [here](https://htmlpreview.github.io/?https://github.com/heidi-holappa/tira-labra-2022/blob/master/test-data/compression-log.html).
 Please note that the htmlpreview web-application does not load images with relative paths.
 To view the HTML-report with images, download a copy of this project and view the content locally on your preferred browser, or review the images in the [Github -folder](https://github.com/heidi-holappa/tira-labra-2022/tree/master/test-data/images).

-### Input Used for Testing
+### Input Used for Analysis-tests
-The testing material for user operated extensive analysis-tests includes:
+The sample material for user operated extensive analysis-tests includes:
 - Files with semirandomly generated ASCII -content ([example](../test-data/random-printable-ascii-100-paragraphs.txt)).
 (7,000 to 70,000 characters)
 - Files with semirandomly generated natural language content ([example](../test-data/natural-language-document-100-paragraphs.txt)).
 (3,000 to 53,000 characters)
 - Public Domain content from Project Gutenberg: